kubeshop/botkube/CONTRIBUTING.md

 ## Build and run Botkube from source code

-This section describes how to build and run the Botkube from the source code.
+This section describes how to build and run Botkube from source code.

 ### Prerequisite